-Keywords: Fish, fish seed, production, tends, Rajasthan
+Keywords: Fish, fish seed, production, trends, Rajasthan

 1. Introduction

 Fisheries is one of the most important economic farming activities from ancient times for the people living in and around aquatic resources of India.
 Along with agricultural practices, fish farming rendered high priority to income generating practices for the primary sector of development (Sen, 2009) and for rural development, improving food supply and source of income (Miller, 2009 and Gogoi, 2015).
 India is a federal republic country covering the total geographical area of 3.29 km2.
 It has land of diversity and varied water resources including water surface area of 3.14 lakh km2 in the form of marine and inland water which provide the richest fish genetic resources to the world.
-The inland water consist by river system of the country which comprises 14 major rivers, 44 medium rivers and innumerable small rivers.
+The inland water consists by river system of the country which comprises 14 major rivers, 44 medium rivers and innumerable small rivers.
 The total length of rivers and canals is 0.19 mill km, 3.15 mill ha of minor and major reservoirs, 2.41 mill ha of ponds and lakes and about 1.2 mill ha of floodplain wetlands (NFDB, 2024).
-The Fisheries sector contributes approximately 1.09% and 6.72% to India’s total gross value added (GVA) and of the total agricultural GVA respectively, amounting to ₹ 1,37,716 crores constant prices in 2022-23 (GOI, 2023).
+The Fisheries sector contributes approximately 1.09% and 6.72% to India’s total gross value added (GVA) and of the total agricultural GVA respectively, amounting to ₹ 1,37,716 crores at constant prices in 2022-23 (GOI, 2023).
 This sector provides livelihood to about 16 million fishers and fish farmers at the primary level, with additional employment along the value chain.
 India is the 3rd largest fish producer and 2nd largest aquaculture producer in the world to produce fishes (16.5 mill tones) which comprises 75% from the Inland and 25% from the marine fisheries sector.

-Rajasthan is the largest state of the country, it is surrounded by different states like Punjab in north, Haryana and Uttar Pradesh in northeast, Madhya Pradesh in southeast, Gujarat in southwest and other country like Pakistan in the west and north-west.
+Rajasthan is the largest state of the country, it is surrounded by different states like Punjab in north, Haryana and Uttar Pradesh in north-east, Madhya Pradesh in southeast, Gujarat in south-west and other country like Pakistan in the west and north-west.
 The geographical area of the state is 3.42 lakh km2 that is about 10.4% of the country.
 The state is endowed with 15,838 numbers of water bodies including reservoirs 1.76 lakh ha, ponds and tanks 4.24 lakh ha, rivers and canals 0.3 lakh ha and water logged area 0.8 lakh ha and salt affected area 1.80 Lakh ha (Jhajhria, 2017).
 The diggies/farm ponds (25000 No.) built under Rashtriya Krishi Vikas Yojana and Agriculture State Plan of state government were also used for fish culture in the state (Ujjania et al., 2019).
 The aquatic resources are a vital component for fish farming (capture and culture) and the state has become a notable fish producer of the country.
-The inland fish production of India was 131.13 lakh tones in which Rajasthan contribution was 0.91 lakh tones in year 2022-23 (GOI, 2023).
+The inland fish production of India was 131.13 lakh tones in which Rajasthan contribution was 0.91 lakh tones in the year 2022-23 (GOI, 2023).
 In the state, fisheries contribution ₹ 1446.00 crores with growth rate (35.14%) in gross state domestic product (GSDP).
-The fish production potential of state is more than 1.5 lakh MT per year and it can be further increased up to 2.0 lakh MT by application of suitable and advance technological in fish culture interventions.
+The fish production potential of the state is more than 1.5 lakh MT per year and it can be further increased up to 2.0 lakh MT by application of suitable and advanced technological in fish culture interventions.